Freyj/Fluffy-Hero-Maker/README.md

   - `/classic-traveller-character-gen/<name>` displays a randomly generated classic traveller character with the name in `<name>`, and as classic traveller creation goes, they can end up dead during their career.
 Just reload ;) You can then export the character as a json file, by using the Export button.
+  - `/classic-traveller-character-gent/<name>/<anything>` you get a randomly generated classic traveller character that survived their term.
   - `/classic_traveller-rand-party-gen` displays a group of 4 randomly generated characters, all alive.